TimeDicer

 #SET excludelist=c:\exclfolders.txt

-#destination archives, with an optional third parameter holding extra
+# destination archive names, with an optional third field holding extra

-#any 'excludelist' and 'options' parameters and thus are
+# any 'excludelist' and 'options' parameters and thus are processed after

-#processed after them).
-Environment variables can be embedded as shown.
+# them).
+Environment variables can be used as shown below.
+Source

 %USERPROFILE%\Desktop,desktop